h4wl/l5r/input/water-spells.md

 - Duration: 8 hours
 - Raises: Area of Effect (+1 mile per Raise)

-This spell was originally devised by the Seppun for the purpose of easing and supporting the Emperor’s journeys<br>
-to and from the annual Imperial Winter Court.
+This spell was originally devised by the Seppun for the purpose of easing and supporting the Emperor’s journeys to and from the annual Imperial Winter Court.
 Since then the spell has been applied more widely, but is still quite rare outside of the Seppun family.
 The spell creates a powerful aura of friendly Water spirits along a specifc Imperial road, easing travel along its length.
 The road is cleared of all minor obstacles and irregularities (a major physical obstacle such as a fallen tree or a rockslide will not be affected), and the Water spirits cause honorable travelers who are loyal to the Emperor to move as though their Water is 2 Ranks higher so long as they remain on the road.
 Moreover, the blessing infuses these travelers and their mounts with the energy of Water, causing them not to become Fatigued due to travel so long as they remain on the road.

 ### The Path Not Taken [CR]
 - Ring/Mastery: Water 4